menu

 • Trains finger positioning without discomfort

-• Builds confidence in interphalangeal joint stability
+• Builds confidence in joint stability

 Stage 2: Bean & Small Pebble Mix